Thirty years of the finite volume method for solid mechanics: Conclusions and challenges

-To end this article, we state three main challenges we see for the development of finite volume solid mechanics, such that its strengths and weaknesses may be rigorously explored in the context of solid mechanics, and its merits, relative to other similar approaches, may become clear to the computational solid mechanics community at large: \begin{enumerate} \item Awareness:\\ Three decades after the first contributions to the field, there is still a general lack of awareness around the capabilities of the finite volume method in the sphere of solid mechanics; consequently, in the worst case, prestigious journals assign inappropriate reviewers, reviewers who, having only limited knowledge of the area, accept poor or reject good articles, for example, see \citep{Demirdzic2015}, and authors look no further than past publications of their own research group when surveying the literature.
+To end this article, we state three main challenges we see for the development of finite volume solid mechanics, such that its strengths and weaknesses may be rigorously explored in the context of solid mechanics, and its merits, relative to other similar approaches, may become clear to the computational solid mechanics community at large: \begin{enumerate} \item Awareness:\\ Three decades after the first contributions to the field, there is still a general lack of awareness around the capabilities of the finite volume method in the sphere of solid mechanics; consequently, in the worst case, prestigious journals inadvertently assign inappropriate reviewers, reviewers who, having only limited knowledge of the area, accept poor or reject good articles, for example, see \citep{Demirdzic2015}, and authors are unaware of major developments in the field when surveying the literature.

 \item Benchmarking:\\ As should be clear from this review, numerous differing finite volume formulations are possible; although some variants have been developed specifically for specialised applications, the comparison of the differing approaches on standard benchmarks is rare.
 Without such comparisons, in terms of efficiency, accuracy and robustness, it will not be possible to determine which approaches are optimal for certain classes of problems.
 Furthermore, given the trends in modern computing, the suitability of proposed approaches for execution on large-scale distributed memory clusters ($>$1000s CPU cores) should be further explored.
 Simulations using hundreds of millions of cells are commonplace at CFD conferences: clearly finite volume-based solid mechanics procedures have great potential.
 Similarly, finite volume variants should be benchmarked against alternative approaches, such as the finite element method, to determine relative merits, not just on academic standard cases but on complex industrial cases to test robustness.
 Processes such as \emph{round robin} benchmarking series, for example \citep{Hitchings1987}, may offer one solution.